 Idaho law allows certain home-based childcare providers to operate legally without a childcare license.
-This is known as license-exempt care and is recognized under Idaho statute as a valid form of private childcare.
+This is known as license-exempt care and is recognized under Idaho statute as a valid and legal form of private childcare.

 Being license-exempt does not mean unregulated or unsafe.
 It means the provider operates under a different legal framework than state-licensed facilities.